Anushka Shetty: Stardom and further expansion (2014–2017)

-Career expansion (2018–present)
+Post-Baahubali and experimental roles (2018–present)

 In the 2018 film Bhaagamathie, Shetty played the character Chanchala, an IAS officer, who is sent to prison after killing her fiancé.
 Anushka's portrayal of Bhaagamathie and Chanchala was notable.
 The News Minute wrote, "There is no woman actor in the south who has the kind of commanding presence that Anushka does.
 When she's on screen, there's no one else you want to watch.
 I suppose if I ever met her in person, I'd hear imaginary elephants trumpeting around me because she gets under the skin of these regal roles so convincingly."
 Praising Shetty's performance it further read, "Anushka alternates between playing the gentle Chanchala and the vengeful Bhaagamathie with ease.
 This is an actor who can pull off stereotypical depictions of femininity without it grating on your nerves – so when she swoons at the sight of blood in one scene, it doesn't put you off because she takes herself seriously and isn't around just as a decorative festoon."
 The film earnedher eighth nomination for the Filmfare Award for Best Actress – Telugu for her performance.

 In 2019, Shetty appeared in Sye Raa Narasimha Reddy as Rani Lakshmi Bai.
 In 2020, she played a painter in the bilingual Nishabdham opposite R. Madhavan.
-Following a three year hiatus, Shetty played a woman opting for artificial insemination in Miss Shetty Mr Polishetty opposite Naveen Polishetty.
+Following a three-year hiatus, Shetty played a woman opting for artificial insemination in Miss Shetty Mr Polishetty opposite Naveen Polishetty.
 The film was a box office success.
 Janaki K of India Today noted, "Anushka as Anvitha is quite natural in her role and it makes you fall in love all over again."
 Shetty will next appear in the Telugu film Ghaati, and will make her Malayalam film debut with Kathanar – The Wild Sorcerer, as Kalliyankattu Neeli.